unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 #### Command attribute

 In addition to the [`ImplicitCommand`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/CommandAttribute.cs) attribute which controls implicit command generation of a class or assembly, you can explicitly switch on or off command generation for a specific method.
+For example, if you are using [Event Binding](https://learn.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension#event-binding), you might need to opt out from command generation for a specific method.

 This can be achieved using the `ImplicitCommand` attribute.